g497813927/Bilibili_BV_Converter/.github/ISSUE_TEMPLATE/feature_request_CN.md

 ---
-名称：特性建议
+name: Feature request
-关于：建议一个对于这个项目的想法
+about: Suggest an idea for this project
-标题： ''
+title: ''
-标签： ''
+labels: ''
-分配的人： ''
+assignees: ''

 ---